tmcqueen-materials/kafkacrypto/README.md

 ## Version Compatibility
 kafkacrypto is compatible with all versions of Python 3.3+, and can utilize both [kafka-python](https://github.com/dpkp/kafka-python) and [confluent-kafka](https://github.com/confluentinc/confluent-kafka-python) backends.
 It will automatically use one of these if already installed (preferring the higher performance confluent-kafka one).

-For Python 3.12, kafka-python must be 2.0.3 or later; this dependency has not been released on PyPi, So you either need to use confluent-kafka, or install kafka-python directly from their github.